SNN

 The dry summer of 2018 hit Swedish forests hard—and hardest affected were the managed secondary forests.
 This according to a new study from Lund University in Sweden.

-Northern boreal ecosystems are predicted to experience more frequent summer droughts in the future.
+Northern boreal forest ecosystems are predicted to experience more frequent summer droughts in the future.
 The majority of Swedish forest are secondary forests that are managed commercial forests with little diversity in species and structure.
-Only a small part is made up of that have experienced limited direct human impact.
+Only a small part is made up of primary forests that have experienced limited direct human impact.

 So far, it has not been known how primary forests and managed secondary forests react to drought.
 In a new study published in the journal Environmental Research Letters, a team of researchers led from Lund, analyzed how the drought of 2018 affected the forest types.